Patricia Summersett: Video games

-Summersett was revealed as the first official English voice of Princess Zelda in Nintendo's thirty-year The Legend of Zelda franchise with her work in The Legend of Zelda: Breath of the Wild.
+Summersett was revealed as the first official English voice of Princess Zelda in Nintendo's thirty-year The Legend of Zelda franchise with her work in The Legend of Zelda: Breath of the Wild, and its sequel The Legend of Zelda: Tears of the Kingdom.
 She has voiced many games from indie to AAA and provided full performance capture for two assassins in Ubisoft's Assassin's Creed series.
 Within Tom Clancy's Rainbow Six: Siege, the character she voices is Ash, a female FBI operator working for Team Rainbow.
 She voiced Ash in Arknights as well.

 Theatre

 Patricia has performed in theaters across Canada, the U.S. and the UK.
 She has been nominated for three META/MECCA (Montreal English Theatre/Critics Circle Awards) for “Best Lead Actress” playing the roles Rosalind in As You Like it and Jacqueline in Trench Patterns (a captain with PTSD).
 She has also been featured in Equus, Pinter plays and as the title role in Ibsen's Hedda Gabler.
 She was last seen in the Toronto's 2016 Next Stage Festival, performing the Fringe hit Blood Wild by Paul Van Dyck.